lonny/QuickCapture/README.md

 * The remote does not depend on a constant connection.
 You can start a recording, quit Unified Remote, come back later, start the QuickCapture remote again, and tap the stop button to stop and save.

 * Do not forget you are recording.
 This remote does not cause the QuickTime window to be brought to the front, but it still records.
-If you start quicktime, move a large window in front of it, then quit QuickTime via the dock, when you start a recording via the remote the QuickTime window may not be visible.
+If you start QuickTime, move a large window in front of it, then quit QuickTime via the dock, when you start a recording via the remote the QuickTime window may not be visible.

 * Warning: if you have already started a QuickTime recording manually, or by some other means, tapping "stop" may cause recording to cease and the file to be saved with the usual QuickCapture timestamp.